vinted/kafka-connect-vespa/README.md

 ### Important

-This connector expects records from Kafka to have a key and value.
-Values can be converted using byte, string or JSON converters.
-Topic names are used as document types, use single message transforms to transform topic names into desired document types.
+This connectors can work in two modes, `UPSERT` and `RAW`.
+In upsert mode, the connector expects records from Kafka to have a key and value.
+The key is used as the document ID and the value is used as the document body.
+In raw mode, the connector will execute kafka messages as vespa document api operations using document JSON format.

 ### Note

-This connector supports deletes.
-If the record stored in Kafka has a null value, this connector will delete document with the corresponding key to Vespa.
+Under upsert mode connector supports deletes, if the record stored in Kafka has a null value, this connector will delete document with the corresponding key to Vespa.

+Under upsert mode, document keys are constructed using the following format: `namespace:documenttype:id`.
+Namespace and document type are taken from the connector and kafka record is used as the id.

 ### Configuration